pandening/JSwitcher/README.md

   4. you can reference to the legend above to understand how jswitcher works.
 ```

-how to program with JSwitcher?
+How to program with Jswitcher?
 =============================
    the following is the a sample demo to program with Jswitcher, you can find the complete
 demo code at {@link com.hujian.switcher.example.ScheduleDemo.java}